Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Methodology

 In practice, for an original image $I$ with facial identity $t$, the identity perceptual watermark $m$ is produced by $G_m$ and embedded into $I$ to generate the watermarked image $I_\textrm{rec}$ via the encoder.
-Upon the malicious face swapping manipulation, a synthetic facial image $I_\textrm{fake}$ is derived by swapping identity $s$ onto $I_\textrm{rec}$.
-By utilizing the decoder, the watermark $m_\textrm{rec}$ which is faithfully consistent with $m$ can be robustly recovered from $I_\textrm{fake}$.
-Since $I_\textrm{fake}$ contains facial identity $s$, its corresponding watermark $m_s$ can be generated using $G_m$, and demonstrating the inconsistency between $m_\textrm{rec}$ and $m_s$ can accomplish the detection task on Deepfake face swapping.
-On the other hand, as $m_\textrm{rec}$ is robustly recovered, the trusted original image $I$ with identity perceptual watermark $m$ can be traced by inspecting the matchings between identities and watermarks in an officially recorded hash map.
+Upon malicious face swapping manipulations, a synthetic facial image is derived by swapping a different facial identity onto $I_\textrm{rec}$.
+By utilizing the decoder, the watermark $m_\textrm{rec}$, which is faithfully consistent with $m$, can be robustly recovered from the synthetic facial image.
+Then, the identity perceptual watermark of the synthetic facial image can be obtained via $G_m$.
+Since it contains a different facial identity, its corresponding watermark is different from the robustly recovered watermark $m_\textrm{rec}$, and demonstrating the inconsistency between the two watermarks accomplishes Deepfake detection on the synthetic facial image.
+On the other hand, if the watermark-protected image $I_\textrm{rec}$ does not undergo face swapping but certain common image operations, the identity perceptual watermark obtained via $G_m$ from the suspect image is identical to $m_{\textrm{rec}}$, which is then classified as real content.
+Moreover, as $m_\textrm{rec}$ is robustly recovered, the original image $I$ with identity perceptual watermark $m$ can be traced based on watermark semantics by inspecting the matching between identities and watermarks.